- 18 Oct 2024

 Utilize Wasabi’s immutability features, i.e., Object Lock with or without Governance Mode or Compliance Mode.
 The selection of which form of immutability to use will depend on your specific needs, such as if your backup application supports Object Lock integration.

 Caution: Governance Mode allows the root user and users with the proper IAM permissions to disable the function and delete data.
 It is highly recommended NOT to use Governance Mode unless you have a specific need for it.
+Use Compliance Mode instead of Governance Mode.

-For Bucket-Level Object Retention, Compliance Mode or Governance Mode can only be set when enabling Object Locking at the time of bucket creation See Wasabi Object Lock and Difference Between Compliance and Object Lock for details on each feature.
+For Bucket-Level Object Retention, Compliance Mode or Governance Mode can only be set when enabling Object Lock at the time of bucket creation See Wasabi Object Lock and Difference Between Compliance and Object Lock for details on each feature.

 4.2 Object Lock